komali2/blog/content/posts/raw.md

 {{< figure src="/images/uploads/20221006_203504.jpg" alt="The opened chicken bag" caption="The chicken bag, when cut, poofed out a fantastic smelling steam, exposing just a whole chicken, apparently cooked perfectly according to the Chef. " >}}

 Basically the second Chef Andre peaced out, the mashed potato presentation was begun.
 I believe we were a dish behind the rest of the restaurant at this point.
+Tammy and I were pretty sauced up at this point, and things were getting silly.
+Tammy's also completely obsessed with mashed potatoes, which this menu called "Aligot a la truffe, jus deglacage," having "aged comte cheese, black truffle, egg yolk confit, and sel de guerande."

+{{< figure src="/images/uploads/20221006_205358.jpg" alt="The waiter presenting " caption="undefined" >}}

+{{< youtube id="Z-a2dnMQiPA" title="Chef Andre cutting open the chicken bag" >}}